 - Basic Customs Duty increased on cashew kernels, PVC, tiles, auto parts, marble slabs, optical fibre cable, CCTV camera etc.

-- Custom duty on gold and other precious metals increased.
+- Customs duty on gold and other precious metals increased.

 - Defence equipment not manufactured in India exempted from basic customs duty & other Indirect Tax provisions